boristsr/gdcorner-website/_posts/jenkins-home-lab/2019-12-17-JenkinsHomeLab-P1-MasterSetup.md

 ## Jenkins Master requirements & setup options

 We’ll be configuring the jenkins master purely as a tool for coordinating agents, and disabling local execution of jobs.
 This means that we don’t need a particularly powerful machine to run this on, however this is where job artifacts (built projects) will be stored, so make sure you have enough storage for your intended projects.

+I won't be showing you how to install a JDK, maven and other java related build tools.
+You can add the build tools and prerequisites to fit your projects and needs later.
+Ideally once we've setup docker agents your projects will define all prerequisites and dependencies which will be built into the Docker images or installed during the build process.

 ## Where would you like to setup your Jenkins Master?